Personal Data Protection Policy

 PROCESSING PERSONAL DATA OF WORKING CANDIDATES

-To understand the experience and qualifications of the candidate as well as the above categories of personal data, to evaluate the suitability of the candidate for the open position, to check the accuracy of the information transmitted if necessary, and to conduct research about the candidate by contacting the third parties to whom the candidate provides the contact information, to contact the candidate regarding the job application process, to recruit in accordance with the open position, In order to comply with the legal regulations and to implement the recruitment rules and human resources policies of our Company, we collect the personal data of the school where he graduated, previous work experience, disability status, etc.
+To understand the experience and qualifications of the candidate as well as the above categories of personal data, to evaluate the suitability of the candidate for the open position, to check the accuracy of the information transmitted if necessary, and to conduct research about the candidate by contacting the third parties to whom the candidate provides the contact information, to contact the candidate regarding the job application process, to recruit in accordance with the open position, In order to comply with the legal regulations and to implement the recruitment rules and human resources policies of our Company, we collect the personal data of the school where graduated, previous work experience, disability status, etc.

 Personal data of employee candidates, job application form in written and electronic media, Our Company’s electronic job application platform, applications submitted to our Company physically or by e-mail, employment and consultancy companies, interviews conducted face-to-face or electronically, checks carried out by our Company about the candidate working, recruitment tests carried out by human resources specialists to evaluate the suitability of the candidate in the recruitment process is processed.

-Employee candidates are illuminated in detail in accordance with the KVKK with a separate document before submitting their personal data when applying for a job and their explicit consent is obtained for the necessary personal data processing activities.
+Employee candidates are illuminated in detail in accordance with the POPD with a separate document before submitting their personal data when applying for a job and their explicit consent is obtained for the necessary personal data processing activities.

 PROCESSING PERSONAL DATA OF OUR VISITORS IN OUR OFFICES